BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-data-privacy-gdpr-compliance.md

 4. Data retention periods
 5. How to contact your Data Protection Officer

-By implementing these practices and features, your application can maintain a high standard of data privacy and comply with GDPR and other data protection regulations while using CosmicSyncCore.
+By implementing these practices and features, your application can maintain a high standard of data privacy and comply with GDPR and other data protection regulations while using CivicBase.